TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build a custom linux OS image for Raspberry Pi.md

 x.
 Create a bootable rootfs OS
 x.
 Combine everything together and boot the RasPI to the completed OS

-For Create a bootable rootfs OS: we will use either of the tool buildroot/yocto/busybox to create a customize rootfs.
+To create a bootable rootfs, we will use either of the tool like busybox.

 # Essential packages